What is Rifater?

-Isoniazid, pyrazinamide, and rifampin may also be used for purposes not listed in this medication guide.
+Rifater may also be used for purposes not listed in this medication guide.

-You should not use this medication if you have severe liver disease, an attack of gout, a history of fever/chills and joint pain or stiffness when taking isoniazid, or if you also take certain antiviral medicines to treat HIV.
+You should not use this medicine if you have severe liver disease, an attack of gout, if you take certain antiviral medicines, or if you have a history of fever, chills, and joint pain or stiffness caused by isoniazid.

 severe liver disease;

-an attack of gout;
+an attack of gout; or

-How should I take this medicine?
+How should I take Rifater?

 Take this medicine on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Take each dose with a full glass of water.